Print Code

 c - Date(s) and place of survey

-d - A description of the extent of limitations of the survey and reason of non inspection
+d - A description of the extent of limitations of the survey and reason of non inspection of any section or area of craft

 e - Identification and classification of defects found